Skip to main content

 Most colleges and universities accept AP scores of 3 or above.

-Students must pay for each exam taken unless they qualify for Free and Reduced lunch status.
+• Students must pay for each exam taken unless they qualify for Free and Reduced lunch status.
 Exam cost is configured in the beginning of the school year and is communicated out through our registration portal, Total Registration, as well as through the AP Classroom teachers.
-For this past school year (2022-23), the cost per exam was $102.
-Further information will be emailed to all students taking an AP class once the school year commences.